 This blog is the first in a series on the impact of the Older Americans Act.
 Future blogs from my colleagues will focus on the nutritional programs and family caregiver support programs.
 Stay tuned!

-Wendy Fox-Grage has provided policy research, analysis, and guidance for the AARP Public Policy Institute since 2004.
-Her areas of focus are long-term services and supports, Medicaid managed long-term services and supports, and home- and community-based services.
+Wendy Fox-Grage was a senior strategic policy advisor at the AARP Public Policy Institute.
+Her areas of expertise included state long-term services and supports, home- and community-based services, and Medicaid managed long-term services and supports.